We've compiled a list of marketing tips for architects that actually make the phone ring, all you need is a bit of practice and a lot of patience.

 Okay, let’s go.
 First, we need to understand THREE basic principles:

-- Sell the problems you solve, not the services you offer.
+- Sell the solutions you offer, not the services.
+(How can you fix their problem?)

 If you can understand my fishing analogy, then you can understand marketing.